-One powerful story of fiction, delivered every week
+One powerful story of fiction, delivered every few weeks

 Story of the Week